abilandz/NAT3054/Lecture_3/make.md

 The key benefits of **make**:

 - Compilation is as efficient as possible — only modified source files are recompiled;
-- Trivial errors of forgetting to recompile the modified source file, with important bugs fixed, is completely eliminated;
+- Trivial errors of forgetting to recompile the modified source file (for instance, files with important bugs fixed) are completely eliminated;
 - Solution for automation is general and it can be used for any programming language whose compiler can be run with a shell command (or more generically, for any project where some files must be updated automatically from others whenever the others change);
 - Declarative specification language written in the so-called _makefiles_.